Disney’s Mulan was a film that became primarily responsible for making the story of Mulan reach legendary status in the West.

 • Mushu, Mulan’s sidekick in the Disney film, was named after Mulan’s cousin in the 1903 play Mulan Joins the Army.

 • The epic victory won by causing an avalanche was inspired by the 1850 novel Fierce and Filial.
-(However, in this version of the legend, the avalanche is credited to Mulan’s fiancé.)
+(In this version of the legend, Mulan’s fiancé wishes to trigger a landslide.)

 • Mulan’s declining of the emperor’s offer of a prominent position is a common theme that appears in many of the Mulan legends, including the Ballad of Mulan and many other retellings.